Testimonio

 And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written.
 Amen.

-We know that the gospels don't give us the entire picture of Jesus.
-Through the lens of the Bible, we only know a fraction of Jesus' life.
-But that fraction of the story has given hope and faith to the 2.3 billion Christians around the world.
-For the people of the Christian faith, the Bible contains the most beautiful story ever told about how Jesus died on the cross to save all of humanity.
+Through the lens of the gospels, we only know a fraction of Jesus' earthly life.
+But that fraction has given hope and faith to the 2.3 billion Christians around the world.
+For the people of the Christian faith, the Bible contains the most beautiful story ever told — the story of how Jesus died on the cross to save all of humanity.
+If you're looking to grow deeper in your understanding of who Jesus is, exploring these facts is a wonderful starting point.
+You might also find comfort in reflecting on Bible verses about God's love as you read through these truths.

-Between the well-known parables, Biblical verses, historical records, and other historically reliable sources, we composed a list of the thirty most interesting facts about Jesus Christ.
+Between the well-known parables, Biblical verses, historical records, and other historically reliable sources, we've composed a list of the thirty most interesting facts about Jesus Christ.

-When Jesus walked the earth in the first century, he held an extremely common name.
-The name "Jesus" was the equivalent of "John Doe" in his time.
-It was clear that he did not stand out based on his name.
+When Jesus walked the earth in the first century, He held an extremely common name.
+The name "Jesus" was the equivalent of "John Doe" in His time.
+He did not stand out based on His name alone.

 According to this definition by MIT: